 Sometimes you have to read between the lines to find a diagnosis.

-However, since so many patients mistake their warning signs for something less severe, they often put off seeing a doctor until their condition has worsened past the point of treatment—making it all the more important for individuals to brush up on the silent symptoms of heart disease.
+“Typical symptoms [of a silent myocardial infarction] like mild pain in the throat or chest can be confused with gastric reflux, indigestion, and heartburn,” explain the editors at Harvard Health.
+Since so many patients mistake this warning sign for something less severe, they often put off seeing a doctor until their condition has worsened past the point of treatment—making it all the more important for individuals to pay attention to this symptom when it occurs.

 Pressure in the Center of the Chest

 Though most people associate heart disease with pain on the left side of the chest—where the heart is located—it is actually more common for a person experiencing a heart attack to feel pressure or pain in the center.

 Shortness of Breath

 Unless you’re running a 5K or taking an intense spinning class, you shouldn’t be gasping for air like your life depends on it.
 “New shortness of breath with exertion can be concerning,” notes Dr. Gatz.
 If you find yourself short of breath while sleeping or watching TV, this could be because blood is backing up in your pulmonary veins and leaking into your lungs where it shouldn’t be.